gargargarrick/seiran/README.md

 ## How to run

 Install Seiran (`python setup.py install`) and it will be added to your Python `Scripts` folder, `/bin`, etc. depending on your platform.
-If you like, add its location to your system path so you can use Seiran anywhere just by typing "seiran".
+If you like, add its location to your system path so you can use Seiran anywhere just by typing "seiran [command]".

-If you run Seiran without arguments, it will ask what you want to do.
-You can also invoke it with the command you want (e.g. `seiran add`), to save time.

 Available commands: